olu1224/sql-data-warehouse-project/README.md

 │   ├── data_models.drawio              # Draw.io file for data models (star schema)
 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+├── tests/                              # Test scripts and quality files │
+├── README.md                           # Project overview and instructions
+├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project

 ```